18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 How Shame Operates Like an Addiction

-Here is the teaching that changed everything for me: shame operates in the nervous system the same way addiction does.
+Gabor Maté asks the question that cuts through all of it: "The question is never 'Why the addiction?' but always 'Why the pain?'"
+Here is what that question taught me: shame operates in the nervous system the same way addiction does.
 Not metaphorically.
 Mechanistically.

-Dickerson and Kemeny analyzed 208 studies and found that social-evaluative threat, the fear of being seen and found lacking, produces the largest cortisol spikes of any stressor tested.
+Researchers analyzing over 200 studies found that social-evaluative threat, the fear of being seen and found lacking, produces the largest cortisol spikes of any stressor tested.
 Larger than physical pain.
 Your body treats the possibility of being truly known as more dangerous than being hit.
 And when shame becomes chronic, it doesn't just feel like it's killing you.
 It drives a biological cascade, cortisol resistance, systemic inflammation, accelerated cellular aging, that actually shortens lives.

 Then the cycle begins.
 Shame triggers numbing.
 The numbing provides temporary relief.
 The relief generates guilt.
 The guilt collapses back into shame.
-Researcher Joshua Grubbs' work on moral incongruence names the mechanism precisely: it's not the behavior itself that predicts the suffering.
+Research on moral incongruence names the mechanism precisely: it's not the behavior itself that predicts the suffering.
 It's the gap between what you believe about yourself and what you do.
 The wider the gap, the louder the voice that says: See?
-This is who you really are.
-Research confirms this: high shame actively delays recovery from substance use.
+This is who you really are!
+High shame actively delays recovery from substance use.

 The nervous system prefers the familiar, even when the familiar is painful.
 You can understand your shame perfectly and still wake up inside it every morning.
 Because the body doesn't heal by understanding.
 It heals by experiencing something different.